CourseReps/ECEN689-Fall2018/Miscellaneous/Assessment/Rubric-Projects-team2.md

 # Critiques

-* Accuracy and efficiency of the performance
+* Accuracy and efficiency of the performance.

+* We agreed with what ever mentioned.
+We did not feel anything need to be added.